Electricity at the macroscale and its microscopic origins: Introduction

-Another elusive and hotly-debated definition was the areal density of charge at a surface or interface, $\bsigma$.
-This problem was solved, for crystals, by Finnis in 1998~\cite{finnis} and, although the discussion continued for a time, there appears to be agreement now that Finnis's definition is correct ~\cite{resta-vanderbilt-2007,goniakowski-rpp-2008,stengel-vanderbilt-prb-2009,stengel-prb-2011,bristowe-JPCM-2011,noguera-chemrev-2013,goniakowski-2014,bristowe-JPCM-2014,vanderbilt_2018}.
-Unfortunately, the literature is far from clear on this point, because multiple equivalent definitions of $\bsigma$ have been proposed, and some works continue to make the unnecessary distinction between \emph{free charge} and \emph{bound charge}, and to express the latter's contribution to $\bsigma$ as ${\bsigmabound=\pp\cdot\normal}$, where ${\normal}$ is the unit surface normal and $\pp$ is the polarization in the crystal's bulk.
-The definition is complicated further by the fact that the MTOP definition of ${\pp}$ is multi-valued.
+Another elusive and hotly-debated definition was that of the areal density of charge at a surface or interface, ${\bsigma[\rho]}$.
+This problem was solved for crystals by Finnis in 1998~\citep{finnis}, and there appears to be agreement now that his definition is correct ~\citep{resta-vanderbilt-2007,goniakowski-rpp-2008,stengel-vanderbilt-prb-2009,stengel-prb-2011, bristowe-JPCM-2011,noguera-chemrev-2013,goniakowski-2014,bristowe-JPCM-2014,vanderbilt_2018}.
+Unfortunately, the literature is far from clear on this point because multiple equivalent definitions of ${\bsigma[\rho]}$ have been proposed, and some works continue to make the unnecessary distinction between \emph{free charge} and \emph{bound charge}, and to express the latter's contribution to $\bsigma$ as ${\bsigmabound=\pp\cdot\normal}$, where ${\normal}$ is the unit surface normal and $\pp$ is the polarization in the crystal's bulk.
+The definition is complicated further by the multivaluedness of the MTOP definition of ${\pp}$.

-A third illustration of the tension that exists between the 20th century theory of material structure and 19th century electromagnetism, is the question of how to define and calculate the bulk macroscopic electric potential, $\bphi$, from the microscopic charge density.
-This quantity, which is often called the {\em mean inner potential} (MIP), plays an important role in several areas of research, including theoretical electrochemistry and electron microscopy~\cite{miyake-1940, mip_sanchez_1985,mip_pratt_1987, mip_pratt_1988, mip_pratt_1989, mip_pratt_1992, gajdardziska-1993, spence-1993, mip_sokhan_1997, spence-1999, mip_leung_2010, mip_mundy_2011, mip_cendagorta_2015, mip_lars, mip_marzari, mip_water_2020, mip_madsen_2021, mip_kathmann_2021,peng_1999,spence_1994,Gajdardziska-Josifovska1999,Ibers_1958,rez_1994,tildesley_1997,stillinger_1967}.
-An exact general definition of it has not previously been found, but several approximations to it have been proposed and are in use~\cite{mip_mundy_2011,tildesley_1997,saunders_1992,mip_pratt_1992}.
-Bethe derived one such expression by approximating the microstructure as a superposition of spherically-symmetric atomic charge densities~\cite{bethe-1928}.
+A third illustration of the tension that exists between the 20th century theory of material structure and 19th century electromagnetism, is the question of how to define and calculate the bulk macroscopic electric potential, $\bphi$, from the microscopic charge density, $\rho$.
+This quantity, which is often called the {\em mean inner potential} (MIP), plays an important role in several areas of research, including theoretical electrochemistry and electron microscopy~\citep{miyake-1940, mip_sanchez_1985,mip_pratt_1987, mip_pratt_1988, mip_pratt_1989, mip_pratt_1992, gajdardziska-1993, spence-1993, mip_sokhan_1997, spence-1999, mip_leung_2010, mip_mundy_2011, mip_cendagorta_2015, mip_lars, mip_marzari, mip_water_2020, mip_madsen_2021, mip_kathmann_2021,peng_1999,spence_1994,Gajdardziska-Josifovska1999,Ibers_1958,rez_1994,tildesley_1997,stillinger_1967}.
+An exact general definition of it has not previously been found, but several approximations to it have been proposed and are in use~\citep{mip_mundy_2011,tildesley_1997,saunders_1992,mip_pratt_1992}.
+Bethe derived one such expression by approximating the microstructure as a superposition of spherically-symmetric atomic charge densities~\citep{bethe-1928}.